-REDWOOD CITY, Calif., Dec.
-9, 2015 /PRNewswire/ -- Genomic Health, Inc. (Nasdaq: GHDX) today announced that the company will present results from eight Oncotype DX® breast cancer test studies at the 38th CTRC-AACR San Antonio Breast Cancer Symposium (SABCS).
+REDWOOD CITY, Calif., Nov.
+16, 2015 /PRNewswire/ -- Genomic Health, Inc. (Nasdaq: GHDX) today announced that the company will present results from eight Oncotype DX® breast cancer test studies at the 38th CTRC-AACR San Antonio Breast Cancer Symposium (SABCS), taking place December 8-12, 2015 at the Henry B. Gonzalez Convention Center.
 Presentations in invasive breast cancer, ductal carcinoma in situ (DCIS) and next-generation sequencing (NGS) include:

-- Prospective outcomes results from a large population observational study based on the Surveillance, Epidemiology, and End Results (SEER) registry program of the National Cancer Institute, the premier source of cancer statistics in the United States.
-The analysis provides important new insights into outcomes in more than 38,000 patients with node-negative and node-positive breast cancer treated prospectively with Oncotype DX Recurrence Score® results at diagnosis.
+- Prospective outcomes results from a large population observational study based on the NCI-funded Surveillance, Epidemiology, and End Results (SEER) registry.
+The analysis provides important new insights into long-term outcomes in more than 38,000 breast cancer patients treated prospectively with Oncotype DX Recurrence Score® results at diagnosis.

-- Prospective clinical outcomes results from a large, multi-center patient cohort from Clalit Health Services, the largest Health Maintenance Organization in Israel, where Oncotype DX was used to identify patients for treatment with hormonal therapy alone or with hormonal therapy plus chemotherapy since 2006.
+- Prospective clinical outcomes results from a large, multi-center patient cohort from Clalit Health Services, the largest Health Maintenance Organization in Israel, where Oncotype DX was used to identify patients for treatment with hormonal therapy alone or with hormonal therapy plus chemotherapy.

 - A multi-center decision impact analysis evaluating the clinical utility of the Oncotype DX DCIS Score™ in driving radiation treatment recommendations by surgeons and radiation oncologists across 13 sites in the United States, providing a second independent study of the value of individualized risk estimates in personalizing treatment planning for patients with DCIS.

-- A gene discovery study conducted by the NCI cooperative group, SWOG, highlighting Genomic Health's leadership in using NGS and bioinformatics tools to produce and analyze "big data" in gene discovery.
+- Two studies, including an oral presentation, showcase Genomic Health's leadership in using Next Generation Sequencing and bioinformatics tools to produce and analyze "big data" in gene discovery.

 Thursday, December 10